 1. Bessera elegans (coral drops)

 B. elegans is a beautiful, dainty member of the onion family (Alliaceae) from Mexico.
-It requires a dry winter dormancy so is best suited to container growing in the eastern U.S. This is a new species for me this year.
-The red flowers are the common form available inexpensively from the large bulb vendors, and the purple form came from a small specialty grower on eBay.
+It requires a dry winter dormancy so is best suited to container growing in the eastern U.S. The red flowers are the common form available inexpensively from the large bulb vendors, and the purple form came from a small specialty grower on eBay.
 This is a flower that repays close inspection.
 Seen from above, they are bright and cheerful, but not particularly striking.
 Only when examined from underneath do they reveal their intricate markings and beautifully colored pollen.
 In the red form, the style is a lovely, contrasting purple color.

 2. Clusia orthoneura (porcelain flower)

 This is a very strange epiphytic shrub from South America that I have been growing as a semi-bonsai in a 14″ terracotta bulb pan since 2008.
 It has leathery, semi-succulent leaves and long aerial roots sprouting from its branches, which makes it look a little like a small mangrove.
 The downward-facing flowers are incredibly thick and waxy and look as though they should last forever, but in fact, they only last a day before turning brown and dropping off.

 3. Salvia ‘Amistad’